yreynhout/AggregateSource/README.md

 #### Testing Aggregates

 Testing aggregate (root entity) methods comes in 3 variations: ```factory```, ```command``` and ```query```.
 Factory methods give birth to new aggregates.
-This is similar in spirit to [this article](http://www.udidahan.com/2009/06/29/dont-create-aggregate-roots/ "Don't create aggregate roots").
+This is similar in spirit to what is described [here](http://www.udidahan.com/2009/06/29/dont-create-aggregate-roots/ "Don't create aggregate roots").
 Command methods change the state of the aggregate but do not return a value.
 Query methods return a value but do not change the observable state of the aggregate.
 Principles that reenforce this way of thinking and testing are [CQS](http://martinfowler.com/bliki/CommandQuerySeparation.html "Command and query separation") and [TDA](http://pragprog.com/articles/tell-dont-ask "Tell, don't ask").

 ```csharp